cheminfo/smart-array-filter/README.md

   - `..` to define a range.
 Example: `lifeExpectancy:10..40`
   - The range operators also work with strings, using the ascii code.
 - Negation: `-name:Gorilla` will match all entries except the ones which match `name:Gorilla`.
 This operator can be combined with other operators: `-name:=Gorilla`.
+- Presence of a property: `is:phylum` will match all entries that has a property called `phylum`.
+This operator can also be negated `-is:phylum`

 ### Search within arrays